It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

 (iii) \textbf{Number of updates required by each method until convergence to the estimate at respective sketch size ($k$):} Lastly, we generate the boxplot corresponding to the number of updates each method took to converge to the inner product estimate in each of the $10,000$ iterations across various values of the sketch size ($k$).
 These results are summarized in Figure~\ref{boxplot_update_steps_RP}.

-From Figure~\ref{boxplot_update_steps_RP}, it is evident that {\tt CV-EM} requires fewer updates to converge to the estimate compared to {\tt MLE-NR} and {\tt MLE-Secant}.
-This trend holds generally throughout the different vector squared norms and varying angles $\theta$, suggesting that empirically {\tt CV-EM} achieves faster convergence to the estimate compared to the other methods.
+From Figure~\ref{boxplot_update_steps_RP}, it is evident that {\tt CV-FP} requires fewer updates to converge to the estimate compared to {\tt MLE-NR} and {\tt MLE-Secant}.
+This trend holds generally throughout the different vector squared norms and varying angles $\theta$, suggesting that empirically {\tt CV-FP} achieves faster convergence to the estimate compared to the other methods.

-\subsection{Implication of Our Experiments}
+\subsection{IMPLICATION OF OUR EXPERIMENTS}

 We now summarize the implications of our experiments.

 MLEs and CVEs are used to improve estimates when information about the parameters are known.
 However, most papers involving MLEs and CVEs focus on theoretical work (proving variance bounds) and experiments (comparing against benchmarked algorithms), but do not explicitly mention how the respective estimates from the CVE and MLE should be found, as the assumption is that a user can implement them on their own.